 In his new book, How Music Works, David Byrne has a lot to say on the effects of digital technologies on how music is created, recorded, distributed and sold.
 One of the keener insights he has is this one, about software that supports musical composition:

 Though software is promoted as being an unbiased tool that helps us do anything we want, all software has inherent biases that make working one way easier than another.

 This sentence made me very happy because it illustrates an understanding of what software does to your brain.
-The biases that he is talking about here have a very specific origin and unavoidable effects on what software does or does not allow you to do with the "things" that you use it to manipulate.
-As I have discussed previously, it's all about models.
+The biases that he is talking about here have a very specific origin, and they have unavoidable effects on what software does or does not allow you to do with the “things” that you use it to manipulate.
+As I have discussed previously, it’s all about models.

 Recall that models are the structures that we software engineers use to organize the otherwise formless memory of the computer.
 The goal is to match the model to the task that the software is intended to perform.
 Some examples:

 Music composition and editing software tends to represent your project as a series of tracks that are connected together in time.

 Text editing software represents the text of the document, usually, as a long stream of characters, perhaps broken up into sections.

 Image editing software represents the image as a stack of layers each made up of RGBA pixels.
 Each layer some piece of the final image, and the layers are then combined in various pre-defined ways to form the final image which you can see on the screen or print.